jieter/django-tables2/docs/pages/generic-mixins.rst

 The following view parameters are supported:

 - ``table_class`` –- the table class to use, e.g. ``SimpleTable``, if not specfied
-  a default table will be provided.
+  and ``model`` is provided, a default table will be created on-the-fly.
 - ``table_data`` (or ``get_table_data()``) -- the data used to populate the table
 - ``context_table_name`` -- the name of template variable containing the table object
 - ``table_pagination`` (or ``get_table_pagination``) -- pagination